Web design is a tricky subject.

 - Consider what is the best way to present your information on your homepage instead of just blindly copying what your competitors are doing.

-- And to really hammer down the last point: think about the #1 goal you want your website to do.
-Focus on that and can all the other calls-to-actions.
+- And to really hammer down the last point, think about the #1 goal you want your website to do.
+Focus on that instead of all the other calls-to-action.

 Again, in case you don’t want to take my word on this, here are some articles you can read that support this point: